 A local education agency (LEA) that elects to implement temporary provisions in response to the COVID-19 global pandemic may meet the minimum 180 days of instruction and 900 hours of instruction at the elementary level and 990 hours of instruction at the secondary level through a combination of face-to-face and remote instruction, consistent with the requirements outlined in PDE's July 6 guidance.
 Such LEAs must provide PDE with the following information:

 1. Mt.
-Lebanon School District's Calendar and Schedule(s) for SY b.
+Lebanon School District's Calendar and Schedule(s) for SY 2020-21 a.
+School Year Calendar b.
 A sample weekly academic schedule as approved by the LEA's governing body.
-Mt.
-Lebanon Cyber Academy K-5